 Payment is due at the time of your appointment, and I accept cash, checks and credit cards.
 I do have a limited number of appointments available on a sliding scale rate based on income; please contact me to discuss this if you believe you qualify.

-At this time, I am not able to accept insurance.
-I am able to provide you with a statement of services to submit to your insurance for potential reimbursement.
+I am contracted with Premera and Lifewise.
+For all other insurance plans, payment is due at the time of service, and I am able to provide you with a statement of services to submit to your insurance for potential reimbursement.
 These charges would be applied to your out-of-network mental health benefits; you will need to contact your insurance company to determine your benefit coverage.